cccbr/runningatower/content/docs/010-introduction/index.md

 ### Communication; keeping things running smoothly

 Communication with people external to the band.
-Liaison with relevant authorities, Faculties, Contact details, Promotion.
+Liaison with relevant ***[authority](../170-glossary/#authority)***, Faculties, Contact details, Promotion.
 Communications within a group of ringers are covered in [Building a Team](../090-buildingateam/).

 ### Formalities; being compliant, safe and successful